 Visit the Accademia Gallery

-The Accademia Gallery is the second most visited museum in Florence right after the Uffizi Gallery.
-The original statue of Michelangelo’s famous David made the Accademia Gallery.
+The Accademia Gallery is the second most visited museum in Florence after the Uffizi Gallery.
+The original statue of Michelangelo’s famous David is what draws so many to the Accademia Gallery.

 Discover the Palazzo Pitti and Boboli Gardens

 Don’t miss the most elegant building in Florence — the Palazzo Pitti.
 Located on the south side of the River Arno (a short walking distance from Ponte Vecchio), the Palazzo Pitti is a must-visit palace in Florence.

 Directly behind the Palazzo Pitti are the marvelous Boboli Gardens — one of the greatest open-air museums in Florence.
 The gardens host splendid centuries-old oak trees, beautiful fountains and sculptures that offer visitors peaceful shelter from the hot sun in the summertime.

 Climb to the top of the dome of Florence’s cathedral